IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_KEYCLOAK.md

 # Setup Keycloak

-More details about the installation basics of Keycloak you get here [Keycloak - Guide - Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube)
+More details about installation basics of Keycloak you get here [Keycloak - Guide - Keycloak on Kubernetes](https://www.keycloak.org/getting-started/getting-started-kube)

 We have Istio installed and we using the Istio Ingress to access Keycloak externally.
 The original `keycloak.yaml` is modified and the `NodePort` is removed.